 - A list of 7 vetted charitable causes to which you can make tax deductible donations from your Spend or Save account.

-Aspiration offers a useful FAQ page which ends up answering most of my questions.
+A useful FAQ page answers most of my questions about my Aspiration accounts.
 The customer support phone line is not open 24 hours but I have found the staff to be helpful and friendly if I have had to call for any reason.
 Emails are typically responded to within 24 hours and the tone of the reply is helpful and chipper.

-If you are inspired to join, you can use this referral link and we both receive free cash.
+If you are inspired to open an Aspiration account, use this referral link and we both receive free cash.

 Photo credit to Aspiration